oauth-wg/oauth-step-up-authn-challenge/draft-ietf-oauth-step-up-authn-challenge.md

 Figure: Abstract protocol flow {#abstract-flow}

 1. The client requests a protected resource, presenting an access token.
-2. The resource server determines that the circumstances in which the presented access token was obtained offer insufficient authentication strength and/or freshness, hence it denies the request and returns a challenge describing (using a combination of `acr_values` and `max_age`) what authentication requirements must be met for the resource server to authorize a request.
+2. The resource server determines that the circumstances in which the presented access token was obtained offer insufficient authentication strength and/or recentness, hence it denies the request and returns a challenge describing (using a combination of `acr_values` and `max_age`) what authentication requirements must be met for the resource server to authorize a request.
 3. The client directs the user agent to the authorization server with an authorization request that includes the `acr_values` and/or `max_age` indicated by the resource server in the previous step.
 4. After whatever sequence required by the grant of choice plays out, which will include the necessary steps to authenticate the user in accordance with the `acr_values` and/or `max_age` values of the authorization request, the authorization server returns a new access token to the client.
 The access token contains or references information about the authentication event.
 5. The client repeats the request from step 1, presenting the newly obtained access token.